 In the Loyola University study sponsored by BCBSNM, researchers found some other insights:

 If you experience any of these symptoms, make an appointment with your doctor as soon as you can.
-Your doctor will usually do an exam, order blood tests and possibly perform a biopsy the liver if he or she believes you have cirrhosis.
+Your doctor will usually do an exam, order blood tests and may perform a biopsy of the liver if he or she believes you have cirrhosis.